 It is apparent that these proposals represent a further stage in the already wide ranging government initiative to introduce deregulation into the planning system.
 In conclusion we would urge the government to think carefully about the impact of such changes for cities such as Norwich whose relative prosperity has depended to a large extent on progressive planning policies for the responsible management of land use change both in the city centre and elsewhere, for the benefit of all users.
 We are very concerned that the rapid pace of planning deregulation will not only reduce the ability of the council as local planning authority to implement locally agreed policies effectively but completely remove the ability of local people to have a say over particular changes in the use of land and premises which they should be able to influence.
 This would appear to fly in the face of the government's commitment to localism in general and increasing local involvement in planning in particular.
-This has been highlighted by the approaches the council has received in respect of the loss of local pubs and the proliferation of betting shops - issues of concern to many local people which these proposals are doing nothing to address.
+This has been highlighted by the approaches the council has received in respect of the loss of local pubs and the proliferation of betting shops - issues of concern to many local people which these proposals are doing nothing to address and which in relation to pubs the council has agreed to take appropriate steps to resist.